Service granularity principle

-In the context of software engineering and software architecture, service granularity is a key design concern when applying the paradigm of service-orientation for instance during service-oriented modeling.
-Service granularity specifies the scope of business functionality and the structure of the message payload in a service operation that is provided within a service-oriented architecture (SOA).
+In software engineering and software architecture, service granularity is a design concern in service-based systems, including service-oriented architecture (SOA) and microservices architectures.
+It refers to the scope and cohesion of functionality encapsulated by a service and the boundaries of its responsibilities.
+Service granularity affects how services are defined, how they communicate, and how functionality is distributed across a system.
+In SOA, it is often addressed during service-oriented modeling to balance reuse and abstraction.
+In microservices architectures, granularity is a primary factor in determining independent deployability, operational overhead, and the complexity of inter-service communication.

 Definition

 Service granularity is both an application domain concern (business granularity), as well as a software interface design issue (technical granularity); it is a property of the service contract exposed by a service provider.
 It pertains to the semantics and syntax of the in (request) and out (response) message content, which can be viewed as instances of two general Enterprise Integration Patterns, Command Message and Document Message.
 By definition a coarse-grained service operation has broader scope than a fine-grained service, although the terms are relative.
 The former typically requires increased design complexity but can reduce the number of calls required to complete a task.